Gurbanov-Arslan/missing_values_imputation/README.md

 # missing_values_imputation
 The project focuses on handling missing values in a dataset using various imputation techniques in Python.
+The initial step involves using the pandas profiling to get an overview of the dataset.
+After that, different imputation techniques were applied to each column, based on the type of data and pattern of missing values.
+The project explains the rationale behind choosing each technique used for imputing the missing values.